mong00x/capstone-conect/README.md

-## This is the client of the HIT401 Web App
+## This is the Repo of the HIT401 Web App
-This is a web app that allows students to pick their prjects for HIT401 Capstone Project.
-The client is built using ReactJS + Vite.
+This is a web app that allows students to pick their prjects for HIT401 Capstone Project, and for supervisors to manage their projects and student requests.
+The project is built using React + PHP.
 ### Installation and setup
 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.